 This unique Culinary Tour of Sicily reveals Sicily’s complex past through visits of amazing historical sites, while savoring a wonderfully varied cuisine influenced by the many cultures that have dominated the island.
-We connect you to Sicily through food at its source, as we learn about making cheese on a family farm and traditional breads at a flour mill.
-Shop at the open-air food market, and participate in two hands-on cooking lessons during the tour.
+We connect you to Sicily through food at its source, as we learn about making cheese on a family farm and traditional breads and focaccia at a flour mill.
+Shop at the open-air food market, taste some of Sicily’s best wines, and participate in hands-on cooking lessons during this unique culinary tour of Sicily.

 Our walks are rated for their level of difficulty as follows: